 Summer is a great time to relax, catch up with friends, and decompress after a busy year in school.
 But it’s also a great time to start thinking about and planning for the next phase in your academic journey.

 At Harvard Summer School, you can do both simultaneously.
-Harvard offers two amazing programs that allow high school students to live and learn like a college student, meet new friends, and strengthen college applications.
+Harvard offers both non-credit and for-credit college programs that allow high school students to spend time over the summer living like college students, taking college-level courses, meeting new friends, and strengthening their college applications.

-• Pre-College Program: A two-week, non-credit, immersive program designed to offer a glimpse of college life and the opportunity to explore learning for learning’s sake.
+• Pre-College Program: A two-week, non-credit, intensive program designed to offer a glimpse of college life and the opportunity to explore learning for learning’s sake.

 While there are many similarities between the two programs, they are quite different.
 You can apply to only one, so you’ll need to understand what each program offers—and choose which one is right for you—before you submit your application.